 As Atlanta wage and hour attorneys dedicated to ensuring all workers receive the pay they are entitled to, we will be following the proposed rule closely.

-If you have questions about what the rule may mean for you, or any other questions concerning the FLSA and your pay, please contact the dedicated Georgia minimum wage lawyers at Buckley & Klein, LLP for an immediate consultation.
+If you have questions about what the rule may mean for you, or any other questions concerning the FLSA and your pay, please contact the dedicated Georgia minimum wage lawyers The Buckley Law Firm, LLC for an immediate consultation.